joshualyon/radarr-sub-downloader/README.md

-# sonarr-sub-downloader
+# radarr-sub-downloader
-Sonarr custom post processor script for handling subtitle download.
+Radarr custom post processor script for handling subtitle download. (based on the @ebergama [Sonarr script](https://github.com/ebergama/sonarr-sub-downloader))

 # Summary
-This project contains 2 main bash scripts for handling Sonarr subtitle download after a TV show has been downloaded.
+This project contains 2 main bash scripts for handling Sonarr subtitle download after a movie has been downloaded.

-The script [sub-downloader.sh](sub-downloader.sh) works perfectly as a [Custom Post Processor Script](2) for [Sonarr](1).
+* The script [sub-downloader.sh](sub-downloader.sh) works perfectly as a [Custom Post Processor Script](2) for [Radarr](1).

-The script [search-wanted.sh](wanted/search-wanted.sh)` looks for those subtitles that were not found in previous executions of the first one.
+* The script [search-wanted.sh](wanted/search-wanted.sh) looks for those subtitles that were not found in previous executions of the first one.
+  * The search wanted script has not been completely updated for Radarr.
+Feel free to make the required changes if you use this functionality and submit a PR.

 Behind the scenes, both scripts uses [subliminal](3) as subtitle downloader engine.